cmorten/deno-rollup/examples/css/README.md

 rollup -c --watch
 ```

 When using the `--watch` CLI, not only will your bundle be rebuilt when your source files change, but Rollup will also reload your `rollup.config.ts` file when that changes.
-For example, try switching the output directory to `./bin`!